-I don't offer capacity assessments (e.g. for determining whether a person has the cognitive ability to understand and make important decisions, or to initiate or activate an enduring power of attorney).
+I do not offer capacity assessments (e.g. for determining whether a person has the cognitive ability to understand and make important decisions, or to initiate or activate an enduring power of attorney).
 In most cases these assessments are best completed by a medical practitioner (e.g. GP or psychiatrist).

-I am not ACC registered so don't provide funded assessment or treatment for mental health issues caused by sexual violence or physical injury.
+I am not ACC registered so don't provide funded assessment or treatment.

-I do not do assessments for child or adolescent ADHD, autistic spectrum disorder, or other developmental disabilities.
+I do not provide assessments for child or adolescent ADHD.
+I do not provide assessment for autistic spectrum disorder or other developmental disorders.

-I don't offer opinions or assessments for driving safety of older drivers.
+I do not offer opinions or assessments for driving safety of older drivers.
 Again the public system has a pathway for this (which includes some resources from the outcomes of my PhD research which was focused on the subject).